Who we are, what we do, how we work

 - Skilled trades;

-- People looking to visit Canada for a holiday;
+- People interested in visiting Canada for a holiday;

-- Individuals looking to re-unite with family members in Canada;
+- Individuals wanting to re-unite with family members such as spouses or dependents in Canada;

 Coming to Canada is also the wish of many individuals who look forward to re-uniting with family members.
 Young people also have wonderful opportunities to gain international work experience, learn English or have a working holiday travelling through Canada.